ElektraInitiative/libelektra/examples/highlevel/README.md

 kdb set /sw/example/highlevel/#0/current/print 1
 ```

 .
-Otherwise it will just read the configuration an print a success message.
+Otherwise it will just read the configuration and print a success message.

 ## Limitations